TLS/SSL (om_ssl)

 The following directives are required for the module to start.

-The module connects to the IP address or hostname defined in this directive.
+The module connects to this IP address or hostname.
 If additional hosts are specified on new lines, the module works in a failover configuration.
 If a destination becomes unavailable, the module automatically fails over to the next one.
 If the last destination becomes unavailable, the module fails over to the first destination.
+The port number can be defined by appending it to the hostname or IP address using a colon as a separator ( IPv6 addresses must be enclosed in square brackets (

 TLS/SSL directives

-This directive specifies a path to a directory containing certificate authority (CA) certificates.
-These certificates will be used to verify the certificate presented by the remote server.
+Path to a directory containing certificate authority (CA) certificates.
+These certificates will be used to verify the certificate presented by the remote host.
 The certificate files must be named using the OpenSSL hashed format, i.e. the hash of the certificate followed by .0, .1 etc. To find the hash of a certificate using OpenSSL:

-A remote server’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory.
+For example, if the certificate hash is A remote host’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory. |

-This specifies the path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote server.
-A remote server’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote server certificate itself.
-In the case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle).
+Path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote host.
+A remote host’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote host certificate itself.
+In the case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle). |

 or